samwilson/basildon/docs/content/index.md

 ## Assets (stylesheets and scripts)

 Every stylesheet and script in the `assets/` directory will be copied to `output/assets/`.

+Images should be in the `content/` directory;
+for more information, see the [Content documentation page](content.html).

 ## Output